pingidentity/pipeline-example-platform/README.md

 #### Github CLI

-The github cli: `gh` will need to be configured for your repository.
+The Github cli: `gh` will need to be configured for your repository.
 Run the command **gh auth login** and follow the prompts.
 You will need an access token for your Github account as instructed:

 ```bash
 gh auth login